laoban-dev/laoban-dev.github.io/docs/laoban/COOKBOOK.md

 <div name="guardDefault"></div>

-# Execute a script with a default value
+# Execute a command with a default value

 For example we want to test projects unless the project has `test` set to false.
 Thus if it's not defined the tests will still run